MarcusKainth/arduino-sensor/README.md

 const int sensorPin2 = A1; // Pin which sensor 2 is connected to
 ```

 Also, depending on your board, you may need to make adjustments to the calculations for the sensor but you can find this on the Internet easily.
-It is currently set up for Arduino Uno 5v.
+It is currently set up for Arduino UNO 5v.
 ```c
 // Change 5.0 to 3.3 for 3.3v Arduino
 temp1 = (temp1 / 1024.0) * 5.0;